Art Terminology | Glossary

 Balance

-An art and design principle concerned with the arrangement of one or more elements in a work of art so that they appear symmetrical (even) or asymmetrical (uneven) in design and proportion.
+An art and design principle concerned with arranging elements so that they appear symmetrical (even) or asymmetrical (uneven) in design and proportion.

 Baroque